Government of Canada

 How is it used?

-• M4Q occurs as a reaction by-product (left over from manufacturing processes) of a range of silicon-based products, including paints, coatings, and cosmetics including some personal care products.
+• M4Q is formed as a reaction by-product (left over from manufacturing processes) in adhesives, paint and coating additives, and cosmetics including some personal care products.

-• This substance is not manufactured in Canada but is imported into Canada as an impurity in end products.
+• This substance is not manufactured in Canada but is imported into Canada as an impurity in end-use products.

 Why is the Government of Canada assessing it?